 Instituto Tecnológico Autonomo de México (ITAM)

 The Mexico Autonomous Institute of Technology is among the country’s most important institutions of higher education.
 It’s currently #6 among the best Mexican universities in the world.
-It’s highly respected as one of the best business and economics educationals facilities.
+It’s highly respected as one of the best business and economics educational facilities.

 ITAM started as an Economics school in 1946.
 By 2020, this private university has over 6,000 students and more than 407 academic staff.
 The university is located in Mexico City.

 Despite the relatively small staff and few students (compared to other top universities), ITAM meets the highest educational standards and is recognized globally as being one of Mexico’s think tanks.
-It offers top-quality programs in social science, economics, law, political science and more.
+It offers top-quality programs in social science, economics, law, political science, and more.

 Universidad de las Américas Puebla (UDLAP)

 Another private university on our list is UDLAP (University of the Americas).
-It is the 9th best Mexican university in the world, according to the 2020’s QS rating and is considered one of the most prestigious institutes in Latin America.
+It is the 9th best Mexican university in the world, according to the 2020’s QS rating, and is considered one of the most prestigious institutes in Latin America.